macro thinking about micromobility

-ABOUT THE MICROMOBILITY RESEARCH PARTNERSHIP™
+ABOUT THE MOBILITY RESEARCH PARTNERSHIP™

-• The environmental impact of micromobility in improving air quality and reducing transport emissions
+• The environmental impact of micromobility in improving air quality and reducing transport emissions.

-• Understanding the current and potential future use of micromobility as a mode of transport, and its impacts on car-use and car-ownership
+• Understanding the current and potential future use of micromobility as a mode of transport, and its impacts on car-use and car-ownership.

-• Delivering safe and sustainable transport futures
+• Delivering safe and sustainable transport futures.

 MRP™ continues to grow its academic collaborations globally with the aim to educate and inform towards a less emitting transport future.